chandharlabs/yesdr-standard/docs/consortium/membership.md

-# YesDR Consortium Membership
+# YESDR Consortium Membership

-The YesDR Consortium welcomes participation from organizations and individuals interested in contributing to the development and adoption of the YesDR standard.
+The YESDR Consortium welcomes participation from organizations and individuals interested in contributing to the development and adoption of the YesDR standard.

 ---